 Nick Klufas, Palm Coast City Council Candidate: The Live Interview

 Nick Klufas is a candidate for Palm Coast City Council, District 3.
-He faces two other candidates other candidates: Anita Moeder and Pam Richardson in the non-partisan election on Aug.
-30.
+He was among the top two vote-getters in a three-way race in the Aug.
+30 primary, resulting in a runoff against Pam Richardson in the Nov.
+8 election.

 This is a non-partisan election.
 That means all registered voters in Palm Coast, regardless of party or non-party affiliation–Democrats, Republicans, independents and others–may cast a ballot for all three seats, regardless of district.